Parsl/parsl/docs/userguide/plugins.rst

 underlying batch system to be run inside an allocation of nodes.

-A `Launcher` modifies that command line when run inside the allocation to add on any wrappers that are needed to launch the command. (eg srun inside slurm).
+A `Launcher` modifies that command line when run inside the allocation to add on any wrappers that are needed to launch the command (eg srun inside slurm).
 Providers and launchers are usually paired together for a particular system type.